duongnamphuong/log4netDemo/readme.md

 </connectionStrings>
 ```
 * Create log4netdblogger database in SQL Server, then add these tables:
-  * Note: **LogOldp** is a In-memory table and is only supported in SQL Server 2017 or later.
+  * Note: **LogOltp** is a In-memory table and is only supported in SQL Server 2017 or later.
 It uses new technology to speed up data insertion.
 ```sql
 CREATE TABLE [dbo].[Log4NetLog](
 	[Id] [int] IDENTITY(1,1) NOT NULL,